This website requires JavaScript.

 1. Game PC (The Heart of the Operation)

 Think of your gaming PC as the engine of your spaceship.
 If it stutters, the whole mission fails!
-When setting up, you need a machine that can handle gaming and encoding video simultaneously without breaking a sweat.
+When setting up, you need a machine that can handle gaming and encoding video simultaneously without breaking a sweat. , or consider a dual PC streaming setup for maximum performance.
 If you love tinkering, a Desktop is your best friend for future upgrades.
 But if you need portability, a high-performance gaming laptop works wonders too.

 Target Specs (Don't settle for less!):